 - you as a sponsor providing for the basic needs of sponsored family members, and

-- the person being sponsored will make effort to support themselves and their family members
+- the person being sponsored will make an effort to support themselves and their family members

-The length of the undertaking depends on the age of the person you sponsor, the relationship to you and where you live.
+The length of the undertaking depends on the age of the person you sponsor, the relationship with you, and where you live.
 Below is a table demonstrating the period of each sponsor type.

 |Length of undertaking for all provinces except Quebec|

 |Dependent child (biological or adopted) or child to be adopted in Canada under 22 years of age||Ten years, or until age 25, whichever comes first|

 |Dependent child 22 years of age or older||Three years|